growse/growse.com-blog/blog/2024/_posts/2024-06-08-a-silly-kvm.md

 The Computer is a fairly simple USB device, and USB KVMs are plentiful and very cheap!
 So with a simple bit of cheap hardware, I can at least have a box that lets me switch the USB devices between Work Laptop and my desktop.

-At some people between the invention of the monitor and the present day, monitors got a bit more complicated.
+At some point between the invention of the monitor and the present day, monitors got a bit more complicated.
 They've gone from being simple analogue displays that can accept a bunch of different VGA modes and just draw a picture to full-on computing devices in their own right, with firmware and multiple types of input and correction and built-in USB hubs and chess engines and all sorts of other things.
 The bit that's important here is that they have multiple input